-On January 27, 2017, a purported class action lawsuit was filed by a Bank customer alleging that FHB improperly charges an overdraft fee in circumstances where an account had sufficient funds to cover the transaction at the time a transaction is authorized by the customer but not at the time the transaction is posted, and that this practice constitutes an unjust and deceptive trade practice and a breach of contract.
-The lawsuit further alleges that FHB's practice of assessing a one-time continuous negative balance overdraft fee on accounts remaining in a negative balance for a seven-day period constitutes a usurious interest charge and an unfair and deceptive trade practice.
+On January 27, 2017, a putative class action lawsuit was filed by a Bank customer alleging that FHB improperly charges an overdraft fee in circumstances where an account had sufficient funds to cover the transaction at the time the transaction is authorized, but not at the time the transaction is presented for payment and that this practice constitutes an unjust and deceptive trade practice and a breach of contract.
+The lawsuit further alleged that FHB's practice of assessing a one-time continuous negative balance overdraft fee on accounts remaining in a negative balance for a seven-day period constitutes a usurious interest charge and an unfair and deceptive trade practice.
+On October 2, 2018, the parties reached an agreement in principle to resolve this class action lawsuit.
+In connection with the anticipated settlement agreement, the Company recorded an expense of approximately \$4.1 million during the year ended December 31, 2018.
+The settlement agreement will be subject to court approval.